 Father and Son Day: Inspiring open dialogue in men’s health

-2024 marks the 10th anniversary year of ‘Father and Son Day’, a campaign founded by testicular cancer survivors Daniel Marks and Jack Dyson.
+‘Father and Son Day’, a campaign founded by testicular cancer survivors Daniel Marks and Jack Dyson, takes place in June 2025 for the eleventh year.

-This year we were delighted to bring Father and Son Day together with our long-standing partner, Ralph Lauren.
-Ralph Lauren supported the campaign as part of their global Pink Pony initiative, with 2024 marking Father and Son Day's 10th anniversary.
+Last year we were delighted to bring Father and Son Day together with our long-standing partner, Ralph Lauren.

-Funds raised contributed to two important areas of work at The Royal Marsden - supporting vital research to help more cancers be diagnosed at an earlier, more treatable stage, and funding psychological support services for Royal Marsden patients and their families.
+Money raised will support vital research to help more cancers be diagnosed at an earlier, more treatable stage, and also fund psychological support services for Royal Marsden patients and their families.

 How to get involved